 Not only is this an ugly URL, but this URL is also bad for SEO as Google likes to see your media on your own domain.
 Also, cloud storage is primarily a storage platform and is not optimized for high speed delivery of media.
 Faster media is obviously better for user experience but also better for SEO.
 For these reasons, we strongly recommend configuring CloudFront or another CDN for delivering your media.
 For more details about the benefits of CloudFront and other CDNs, please read our Why Use a CDN? doc.

-If you are using Amazon S3 as your cloud storage provider we have two guides for setting up CloudFront as your CDN.
-The first you should follow is our CloudFront Setup guide.
+If you are using Amazon S3 as your cloud storage provider we have a guide for setting up CloudFront as your CDN.
 It gets you up and running with CloudFront properly configured to use your Amazon S3 bucket as its origin, and shows how to update WP Offload Media’s settings to use it.